TikTok Tips & Strategies

 • The information you provided is accurate.

 • You are testifying "under penalty of perjury" that you are the copyright owner.
-This means there are legal consequences for filing a false report, which helps prevent abuse of the system.
+This confirms you are filing a legitimate claim.

 Finally, type your full legal name in the signature box.
 This acts as your electronic signature.
 After that, hit submit.